Philthon/pytobot/README.md

 - KeyboardWrite("word or phrase")             # Type the specified word or phrase
 - KeyboardCtrlHold                            # Hold down the Ctrl key
 - KeyboardCtrlRelease                         # Release the Ctrl key
-- KeyboardCmd                                 # Hold down the Cmd key (e.g., for switching apps)
+- KeyboardCmd                                 # Press the CMD key (e.g., for switching apps)

 # Copy and Paste Functions:
 - Copy                                        # Copy (same as Ctrl+C)